SnowBroScott/possibly-a-hero-canonical/decision-log.md

   for abandonment, without a mechanical penalty?
 - Does the navigate-to / reveal-on-arrival loop read clearly with the minimap, or does unknown-mechanic-until-arrival frustrate?

+---

+DECISION LOG ENTRY

+DECISION: The feedback layer is the narrative mirror of the game.

+The three feedback channels (Citizens, Superhero Community, Rex Flynn), the name emergence system, and the city's aesthetic mood collectively form a NARRATIVE MIRROR: they reflect who the player has been through their actions — heroic, unheroic, or the messy middle — and report it back in the register the player's choices have earned.
+Minor objectives are the primary engine that drives this mirror, which is why minor objectives carry the narrative and emotional soul of the game.

+The mirror REFLECTS; it never GRADES, GATES, or PUNISHES.
+This is "mirrors not gates" (Guiding Principle) extended from the city layer to the narrative layer.
+A player who deliberately collects unheroic names and snarky Rex put-downs is exercising a valid playstyle, not failing — the system reflects their chosen identity without judgment.
+The same event (trigger-then-abandon) is a failure to one player and a deliberate aesthetic choice to another; the system does not need to distinguish, because it reflects rather than grades.

+The title "Possibly a Hero" is a question the player answers through play.
+The feedback mirror is where that answer is rendered.
+Some players answer "not really" — and the game lets them, because a mirror does not care what it shows.

+WHY: This recognition has accrued across many sessions (feedback channels reacting to success AND failure, names derived from action, the Fable-style reputation-as-color model).
+It names what the feedback system has always been building toward and establishes the principle that governs it before the civic reward economy is designed: reflection, never judgment.

+SCOPE: This is a RECOGNITION, not a Guiding-Principles amendment.
+It does not change validation order or Canon Guard authority.
+Promotion to principle level — and the definition of the actual feedback currency (channel weighting, registers, name derivation) — remain a deliberate later call.

+REPLACES: Nothing — new recognition.
+Consistent with mirrors not gates (locked Guiding Principles) and the three-channel feedback model.

+STATUS: NOTED